scolapicchioni/blazor/Lab04/readme.md

 @using MatBlazor
 ```

-- Move `PhotoDetailsComponent.razor` and `PhotoEditComponent.razor` components from the `Components` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project to the root folder of the  `PhotoSharingApplication.Frontend.BlazorComponents` project
+- Move `PhotoDetailsComponent.razor`, the `PhotoEditComponent.razor` and the `PhotoPictureComponent.razor` components from the `Components` folder  (which you can then delete) of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project to the root folder of the `PhotoSharingApplication.Frontend.BlazorComponents` project
 - Open the `_Imports.razor` file of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
 - Change `@using PhotoSharingApplication.Frontend.BlazorWebAssembly.Components` in